phcollignon/Clonezilla-Grub-Backup/README.md

 1. Plug an external usb disk (exFat formated)
 2. Reboot
 3. Choose a predefined backup config
-4. Wait and see ..  your computer boots a linux Clonezilla iso and backup is automatic done to image files
+4. Wait and see ..  your computer boots a linux Clonezilla iso and backup is automatically done to image files

 If you want to restore, boot the Clonezilla live entry and follow instructions to restore.

-## Installation
+## Installation :
 Boot your standard linux

 Download Clonezilla iso (https://clonezilla.org/), copy to /isos  :